Univ.-Prof. for Tuba / Director of the Bläserphilharmonie Mozarteum Salzburg

 - R. Schumann: Album for the Youth, Op.
 68

-- Information on the German examination as well as the recognised certificates can be found HERE
+- Information about the German exam and the recognized certificates can be found HERE

 After passing Partial Examination A, you will be admitted to Partial Examinations B-D (possibly in a different order).
 The repetition of the sub-examinations A-C in case of failure is not permitted.
 The admission examination can only be repeated in its entirety and only in the next academic year.
 The admission examination can be repeated an unlimited number of times.